vraahma/TugasWeb/README.md

-الَّذِينَ آمَنُوا وَتَطْمَئِنُّ قُلُوبُهُم بِذِكْرِ اللَّهِ ۗ أَلَا بِذِكْرِ اللَّهِ تَطْمَئِنُّ الْقُلُوبُ
-> "Those who have believed and whose hearts are assured by the remembrance of Allah .
+"Those who have believed and whose hearts are assured by the remembrance of Allah .
 Unquestionably, by the remembrance of Allah hearts are assured." - 13:28